mariogintili/rockpaperscissors/readme.md

 This is accomplished by a div that covers the entire page but lies underneath everything by default.
 So everytime a player makes a pick the css attribute changes briefly covering the entire browsers with 3 possible options: winning, loosing or drawing.

-This task was assigned to us by [@alexpeattie](https://github.com/alexpeattie) it's week 7 at Makers Academy, and we've been introduced to Javascript for the first time.
-Our stack:
+This task was assigned to us by [@alexpeattie](https://github.com/alexpeattie) on week 7 at Makers Academy, it's my first time using JS.
+The stack:

 * Javascript, using jQuery
 * Ruby